laeta-rosa/playground-api/README.md

 ## Usage

-Run the following command to build the project from scratch and start necessary Docker containers:
+1. Run the following command to build the project from scratch and start necessary Docker containers:
 ```
 docker-compose up --build
 ```
-Once the application has started, call the request the API over either
+2. Once the application has started, call the request the API over either
 - **Swagger** -> http://localhost:8088/swagger-ui/index.html#/ (recommended as contains the API description)
 - **Postman** or similar API platform

+3. Call POST request to initialize a playsite with default set of attractions `POST /playsites:addDefault`
+4. Proceed with playsites adding/removing/editing by calling described requests

 ## Implementation notes: